-15 SQL Server Performance Counters to Monitor
+15 SQL Server Performance Counters to Monitor In 2020

 How do you know your SQL Server system is running well?
 Is it the simple method of noting that no one is complaining?
 (Sadly, in many businesses, this is exactly how it's done.)
 The fact is, if you're not monitoring SQL Server performance, you just don't know.